 After each use, rinse swimwear in cool tap water to remove sunscreen, sand, sweat and chlorine.
 To wash after every few wearings, turn the swimsuit inside out and hand wash in the sink, using a few drops liquid detergent in warm water.
 Gently squeeze the suds through the garment, don’t wring or twist.
 Rinse well and lay flat to dry.
 At the end of the season, put your swimwear in a mesh lingerie bag and run through a gentle wash cycle with a mild detergent before storing for next year.

 In the words of Harry S. Truman, “America was built on courage, on imagination and an unbeatable determination.”
-Today we celebrate the courage, imagination and determination that has made this a great country.
-We’re with our families today, celebrating our nation’s freedom, liberty and blessings.
+On the Fourth we celebrate the courage, imagination and determination that has made this a great country.
+We’re with our families tomorrow, celebrating our nation’s freedom, liberty and blessings.
 Happy Fourth!

 A few tips to help keep that timeless, breezy look fresh— Don’t eat in bed or go to bed with makeup on.
 Stains are easier to make than remove.
 Wash in warm or hot water to remove body oils.
 Never use chlorine bleach, it weakens and yellows fibers.
 Finish your laundry with a white vinegar final rinse to remove any residual detergent that can look grey.
 And hang your clean bedding in the sunshine to airdry and smell amazingly fresh.